-Often one of the most expensive outgoings for clubs that occupy facilities is the business rate, so it pays to make sure you understand the issues.
+Business rates are often one of the most expensive outgoings for clubs that occupy facilities so it pays to make sure you understand the issues.

 Business rates, or more formally, National Non-Domestic Rates (NNDR), are payable by businesses, including sports clubs, on the property they occupy.
 Your local authority, also known as your Billing Authority, will send you an annual bill in advance and payment is normally due in 10 monthly instalments, although Billing Authorities can require different payment structures.

 The amount a club will pay will firstly depend upon the rateable value of the property.
-These were last set in 2017.
 You can find out more about business rates and how your bill is calculated here.